KeirMcGlinn-Shaw/usb.places-download/README.md

 A guide to downloading this project and getting it running on your machine

 #### Downloading the app
-1. Download the zip file from our website: https://usbplaces.myportfolio.com/download
+1. Download the zip file from this page (**Note:** you cannot download the zip from the mobile version of the GitHub website)
 2. Extract all the files from the zip.
 These should include:
 	1. This README file
 	2. A file called ```app-debug.apk```